Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Split Tangent Submersions

-We now present $T$-submersions in our main examples.
-Note that because classifying $T$-submersions in affine schemes is quite involved and subtle, it will involve a nontrivial digression from the abstract development of $T$-submersions, and thus have seperated this out into its own subsection below.
+We now present the calculations of split $T$-submersions for our main examples.
+Note that because classifying split $T$-submersions in affine schemes is quite involved and subtle, it will involve a nontrivial digression from the abstract development of split $T$-submersions.
+As such, we have separated this into its own subsection below.